Food safety auditing

 To demonstrate compliance with the Food Safety Standards a food business must ensure that persons handling or supervising food handling operations have the appropriate skills and knowledge in food safety and food hygiene.

 We can deliver cost-effective on-site food safety refresher training focusing on the site-specific and compliance requirements for your business.

 - Controlling bacterial growth

 We can design the content to suit your specific industry, our training includes a PowerPoint presentation, relevant handouts with a short quiz to reinforce learning.
 A certificate of attendance will be issued.

-Safe Food Australia have conducted HACCP audits for assorted food businesses including wholesales, catering businesses supplying food to airlines, coffee roasters, nut processors and pocket herb farms.
+Safe Food Australia has conducted HACCP audits for assorted food businesses including wholesales, catering businesses supplying food to airlines, coffee roasters, nut processors and pocket herb farms.

 Our auditors are Exemplar Global NFSA Level 4 high risk accredited with a wide range of industry scopes including cook chill, prepared meals, food service operations (meals for vulnerable populations), fruit and vegetable processing, bakery operations, animal feeds, extensive agricultural operations, food transport and warehousing, intensive horticulture operations and dairy farm operations

 We conduct the HACCP audit based on our checklist, a detailed written report is provided following the audit with any corrective actions and time frames provided.
 A HACCP certificate is issued.
-If corrective actions are raised a certificate will be issued once these have been closed out.
+If corrective actions have been raised a certificate will be issued once these have been closed out.

 For a competitive quote please contact us.